Terrorism: The Origin and the Destination – II

 By: Sohail Parwaz

-Terrorism: The Origin and the Destination – IIThe Real Causes and Types of Terrorism
+The Real Causes and Types of Terrorism

 Ironically, the world always criticise and condemn any act of violence, and term it as an act of terrorism without any hesitation, without looking into its reasons and causes which could be political, strategic, individuals’ psychological disorders, group psychological and sociological syndromes and above all socio-economic causes but merely pinning the responsibility on religion and that too solely on Islam would be highly unfair.
 If we look back at the history of the Subcontinent, era-wise we will find it more peaceful then the contemporary Western time frames.

 The American researchers’ hectic work is very much on record, who began to explore various types of terrorism right in 70s.
 Now that was the time when most of the Muslim countries were having peaceful living code, nonetheless, Europe and America were witnessing the ever increasing violence and still had the highest crime rate in the world.
 During that very time period, both domestic and international groups flourished rapidly and by that point, modern groups had began to use techniques such as hijacking, bombing, diplomatic kidnapping and assassination to assert their demands and, for the first time, they appeared as real threats to Western democracies and who can deny that they never had any Islamic outfit or Madrassah at that time to make them so-called terrorists?
 What all they learnt, they learnt it from their ‘Masters’.
 Their reactions were in response to the injustice by the west, the British colonies, the American bases and the Zionist highhandedness in Palestine.
-That was the time when the West thought to label the struggle for freedom as an act Terrorism: The Origin and the Destination – IIof terrorism.
+That was the time when the West thought to label the struggle for freedom as an act of terrorism.
 The strong western media made it possible for the lies to be taken as true and the world incidentally approved the term, even for the just struggles; however, the most interesting thing is that the term terrorism was never used for the American oppression in Viet Nam, Iraq or Afghanistan and that’s probably another cause for ever increasing terrorism throughout the world.
 The muck didn’t stop there and mysteriously more vocabulary was added to enrich the term ‘Terrorism’.
 First the causes were talked and now the types were explored and lawmakers, security professionals and scholars defined different types of terrorism basing on what kind of attack agents or attacker would use.
 Now we knew that terrorism doesn’t mean an individual or group act, anymore.
 It has expanded beyond groups and countries and have many types like; bioterrorism, cyber terrorism, eco-terrorism, narco-terrorism, nuclear terrorism and above all state terrorism.
 Since we are taking terrorism in detail, hence every type needs a little intro.

 Bioterrorism.
 The intentional release of toxic biological agents like Anthrax, Botulism, Plague, Smallpox and Hemorrhagic fever, due to Ebola or Marburg Virus, to harm and terrorize civilians, in the name of a political or other cause is referred to as ‘Bioterrorism’.